-Hume recognizes a very small class of cases for which imagination association is not needed to recognize beauty.
+Hume recognizes a very small class of cases for which imaginative association is not needed to recognize beauty.
 In these cases, initial impressions of the mere “form” of a material object generate approbation (T, 364).
 Such cases are more typical of natural beauty than art (EPM, 173).
 So imagination is not always necessary for discovering beauty.
 Pleasing form is sometimes sufficient.
 However, “’tis seldom we rest there” (T, 363).

 So Hume does not advocate a simple causal relationship between form and sentiment.
 In most cases, our beliefs about the object alter our sentiments.
 Forms are generally most pleasing when “the order and construction of parts” (T, 299) suggests a corresponding utility for humans or expresses agreeable emotions.
 These suggestions need not be accurate in order to trigger approbation and disapprobation.
 A particular object might appear balanced, graceful, and beautiful despite our knowledge of its limited utility (T, 584).
 Objects may displease taste despite their genuine utility.